 To view video or embed from YouTube, click here.

 - 1 pork shoulder (or butt) - about 4 to 7 pounds.
 Remove meat from around bone.
 Cut into large chunks - anywhere from 3 to 6 inch pieces.
-Thick and meaty pork country style ribs (not the thinner short ribs) are a "no chopping needed" substitution.
+Thick and meaty pork country style ribs (not the thinner short ribs) are a "no chopping needed" substitution, along with pork stew meat.
+And go to Hindsight at the end of this post for a "whole hog" easiest version.

 - 1 onion - roughly chopped